slbailey/Retrovue/docs/architecture/SchedulingRoadmap.md

 ## Implementation phases

-### Phase 1: Template and schedule foundation
+### Phase 1: SchedulePlan and schedule foundation

-**Goal**: Establish the basic template-to-schedule flow.
+**Goal**: Establish the basic plan-to-schedule flow.

 **Components**:

-- Template creation and management
+- SchedulePlan creation and management
-- Daypart definition within templates
+- Zone and Pattern definition within plans
 - Grid block configuration
-- Schedule day instantiation from templates
+- ScheduleDay generation from plans
 - Basic content selection rules (placeholder or fixed content)

 **Deliverables**:

-- CLI commands for template CRUD operations
+- CLI commands for SchedulePlan CRUD operations
 - CLI commands for schedule day creation
-- Contract tests for template and schedule operations
+- Contract tests for plan and schedule operations
-- Database schema validation for template/schedule relationships
+- Database schema validation for plan/schedule relationships

 **Success criteria**:

-- Operators can create a template with dayparts
+- Operators can create a SchedulePlan with Zones and Patterns
-- Operators can instantiate a schedule from a template for a specific date
+- Operators can generate a ScheduleDay from a plan for a specific date
 - Schedule data is persisted correctly in the database

 **Estimated effort**: 2-3 days